DeB1998/Cooking-Forum/README.md

    repository;
 4. Prepare the database by:
     1. Creating a new database, e.g., `cooking-forum`;
-    2. Creating a new user, e.g., `cooking-forum`,;
+    2. Creating a new user, e.g., `cooking-forum`;
     3. Run the SQL code you can find in the `init-database.sql` file, taking care of replacing, in the last four lines, the strings `cooking-forum` with the name of the user you have created in the previous step.

-Now, you can run the application, as explained in the following section.
+Now, you can run the application, as explained in [Run the application](#run-the-application).

+### Docker and Podman

+In the `docker` directory you can find a `Dockerfile` that can be used to create a minimal container running the HTTP server with all the required dependencies.

+In the same directory, you can find a `docker-compose.yaml` file that can be used to manage the container created from the `Dockerfile` together with a PostgreSQL database.

 ## Run the application